FedericoPonzi/tlaplus-wiki/src/using/coverage.md

 ```
 0:2 at the end mean:
 * number of distinct states discovered after taking this action
-* number of times this action was chosen.
+* total cost of this action.

 if it only has a value, like this: